jldbc/pybaseball/README.md

 # pybaseball
 **(First release: 06/28/17)**

 'pybaseball' is a Python package for baseball data analysis.
 This package scrapes baseball-reference.com and baseballsavant.com so you don't have to.
-So far, the package performs four main tasks.
+So far, the package performs four main tasks: retrieving statcast data, pitching stats, batting stats, and division standings/team records.

 ## Statcast: Pull advanced metrics from Major League Baseball's Statcast system